 Political and market engagement

-Throughout the investigation phase announced today, the ECB intends to engage with European co-legislators on the necessity of changes the EU’s legislative framework.
+Throughout the investigation phase announced today, the ECB intends to engage with European co-legislators on the necessity of changes to the EU’s legislative framework.

 “We will engage with the European Parliament and other European decision-makers and inform them regularly about our findings.
 Citizens, merchants and the payments industry will also be involved,” Panetta said today.